-1) Using a modeling knife, remove the covering from over the precut hinge slot cut into the lower rear portion of the tail at the fuselage.
+1) Using a modeling knife, remove the covering from over the precut hinge slot cut into the lower rear portion of the fuselage.

 2) While holding the vertical stabilizer firmly in place, use a pen and draw a line on each side of the vertical stabilizer where it meets the top of the fuselage.